 Dynamics in Gun Ownership and Crime – Evidence from the Aftermath of Sandy Hook (with David Schindler)

 Winner of the Econometric Society’s European Meeting Best Paper Award 2017

 Abstract: Gun rights activists in the United States frequently argue that the right to bear arms, as guaranteed by the Second Amendment, can help deter crime.
 Advocates of gun control usually respond that firearm prevalence contributes positively to violent crime rates.
-In this paper, we provide quasi-experimental evidence that a positive and unexpected gun demand shock led to an increase in murder rates.
-We show that the mass shooting at Sandy Hook Elementary School in December 2012, and the resulting gun control debate, created additional interest in gun ownership.
+In this paper, we provide quasi-experimental evidence that a positive and unexpected gun demand shock led to an increase in murder rates after the mass shooting at Sandy Hook Elementary School and the resulting gun control debate in December 2012.
 In states where purchases were delayed due to mandatory waiting periods and bureaucratic hurdles in issuing a gun permit, firearm sales exhibited weaker increases than in states without any such delays.
-States that, as a result, saw more gun sales also experienced significantly higher murder rates in the months following the demand shock, as murders increased by almost 15% over the course of a year.
-Our findings survive several robustness checks, and are not driven by differential pre-trends.
-We also show that women were relatively more likely to become murder victims than men as a result of the shock.
-Our estimates predict that implementing delays for firearm purchases in all states could have prevented approximately 98 murders in each month of 2013 alone.
+We show that this finding is hard to reconcile with standard economic theory, but is in line with findings from behavioral economics.
+States that saw more gun sales then experienced significantly higher murder rates in the months following the demand shock, as murders increased by 6-15% over the course of a year.

 Competence vs. Loyalty: Political Survival and Electoral Fraud in Russia’s Regions 2000-2012

 [TWERPS Working Paper 1080]